 All of our patients, no matter what their age, can say that they don’t want to share their information.
-If you’re under 16 this is something which your parent or adults with parental responsibility will have to decide.
-They can get more information from a member of staff at the surgery, who can also explain what this means to you.
+You can get more information from a member of staff at the surgery, who can also explain what this means to you.

 How do I access my medical records?

 Remember we told you about the GDPR?
 Well, if you want to see what is written about you, you have a right to access the information we hold about you, but you will need to complete a Subject Access Request (SAR).

 What do I do if I have a question?